Callitropsis nootkatensis: Landscaping

 The drooping branchlets give the tree a graceful weeping appearance.
 It makes an attractive specimen tree in parks and open spaces.
 It can also be used as a tall hedge.
-It will grow in USDA plant hardiness zones 5-9, but can be difficult to grow.
+It will grow in USDA plant hardiness zones 5–9, but can be difficult to grow.
 Best growth is in light or heavy soil, preferably well drained, and in climates with cool summers.
 It prefers semi-shade to full sun.
 It can also be used in bonsai.

 Under the synonym Xanthocyparis nootkatensis the cultivar C. nootkatensis 'Pendula' has gained the Royal Horticultural Society's Award of Garden Merit.

-Indigenous myths
+In Indigenous culture

 A legend amongst the Nootka peoples of the Hesquiaht First Nation tells of the origins of the Nootka cypress.
 In the legend, a raven encounters three young women drying salmon on the beach.
-He asks the women if they are afraid of being alone, if they are afraid of bears, wolves, and other animals.
-Each women responded "no".
+He asks the women if they are afraid of being alone, or of bears, wolves, and other animals.
+Each woman responded "no".
 But when asked about owls, the women were indeed afraid of owls.
 Hearing this, the trickster raven hid in the forests, and made the calls of an owl.
 The terrified women ran up the mountains, but turned into Nootka cypress trees when they were out of breath.
 According to the Nootka, this is why Nootka cypress grows on the sides of mountains, and also why the bark is silky like a woman's hair, and the young trunk is smooth like a woman's body.

 In Tlingit culture the story of Natsilane describes how a Nootka cypress was used to carve the world's first killer whale.